FADS, FALLACIES, FALSITIES VS. FACTS

-For Sathya Sai, Ignorance is Bliss: Most people tend to assume that an omniscient God Incarnate would be, among many other things, an immensely towering knowledgeable mind.
+Most people tend to assume that an omniscient God Incarnate would be, among many other things, an immensely towering knowledgeable mind.
 In most of his teachings, however, Sathya Sai Baba does not measure up to even a very modest intellectual standard.
 To make himself seem educated (which he is not), it suits his purpose to use the names of scientists like Isaac Newton, Albert Einstein, when he is not denigrating scientists' and scholars as "educated fools".
 He even mentions physicists like Heisenberg (who he claims sought to unify science and spirituality!), and Dirac (who he says found the truth 'Love ever, hurt never'!!).
 He speaks of '"the great scientist Darwin" but only to say he was influenced by his teacher!
-Actually he denies Darwinian natural selection because he teaches creationism - and adds tha it was he himself who created everything!
+Actually he denies Darwinian natural selection because he teaches creationism - and adds that it was he himself who created everything!

 So Sai Baba demonstrates throughout that he has less than an elementary understanding of what they stood for.
-His references to historical and other objective facts, including other religions (especially Christianity) - are invariably very patchy, often garbled and inaccurate and sometimes hair-raisingly absurd.
+His references to historical and other objective facts, including other religions (especially Christianity) - are invariably very patchy, often garbled and inaccurate and sometimes hairdressing absurd.
 His quotations from famous figures like Churchill are inaccurate and sometimes laughably distorted!
-It is clear he only knows of these people at a considerable remove from the sources, such as via his former devotees Prof. Kasturi and Dr. Bhagavantam.
+It is clear he only knows of these people at a considerable remove from the sources, such as via his former devotees Prof. Astrid and Dr. Bahaman.
 Instead, the lion's share of his teaching is a simplified version of well-worn religious moralism and speculative ideas about reality and God that have been put by many others before him, mostly in much more nuanced and clear ways than he manages.

-The modern world's hard-won and vast intellectual and scientific achievements are often challenged by Sai Baba in quite scathing terms and those who have sacrificed much to make great academic and scientific efforts are supposed to feel despondent to hear Sathya Sai Baba explaining how futile it all was.
+For Sathya Sai, Ignorance is Bliss: The modern world's hard-won and vast intellectual and scientific achievements are often challenged by Sai Baba in quite scathing terms and those who have sacrificed much to make great academic and scientific efforts are supposed to feel despondent to hear Sathya Sai Baba explaining how futile it all was.
 Actually, though, it is Sathya Sai Baba who signally fails the test of 'the truth, the whole truth and nothing but the truth'.

 More food for simple minds